By Abdessalam El Ferrane

 Years after his death, his son Idriss II took reign of the country.
 At a very young age, the new king was considered a local prodigy.
 His early academic excellence and his lineage to the prophet and to the local Berbers, allowed him to achieve tranquility and lay the ground-work in making the region a hub for scholars and a source of knowledge.
 Many other dynasties followed suit.
 Some were Berbers and some were Arabs, but all with the same premise; unify the country under the values and teachings of Islam.
 This co-existence led to a rich history and many periods of prosperity.
 This story repeated itself over and over again with the dwindling of an existing dynasty and the rise of a new one, all to unify the country and fulfill the dreams and aspirations of their people.

 Morocco finds itself in a quandary of how to fulfill people’s hopes.
-Today, Moroccans have many dreams and aspirations, but drafting the means to achieve these dreams is a bit difficult.
+Today, Moroccans have many new dreams and aspirations, but drafting the means to achieve these dreams is a bit more difficult.
 Moroccans wish to have dignified free lives that are full of the civil rights appreciated in the West.
 They want to obtain new products and services offered around the world for an economical price.
-They wish to have a flourishing economy which ensures a decent standard of living.
-They want to have access to accurate information about their government.
 They want a legal system that affords the same protections to the poor as it does for the rich and well connected.
 They want a government that promotes economical and political stability.
-They want a system, which inspires the young kid with the big dream and helps the ordinary citizen implement her big idea.
+They want a system, which inspires the young kid with the big dream and helps the ordinary citizen implement his big idea.
+Most of all, Moroccans wish to have a flourishing economy which ensures a decent standard of living.

 With the French colonization of Morocco in the last century, the deterioration of Islamic universities due to their lack of focus on math and sciences, globalization, and the evolution of communication, we see a huge push of Western principals in Morocco and the Arab world.
 The argument is that Western democracy is the only means to freedom and prosperity.
 Some Western educated Moroccans might even see virtue in the Greek philosophy that recommends the separation of religion and state, ignoring the fact that Muslims had very different experiences than Europeans.

 One must never confuse a goal with a means to achieve that goal.
 Democracy has provided prosperity to some but not others such as in India.
 In some cases, democracy can increase deadlock, as we currently see in the US congress, which can lead to less prosperity.
 Democracy has not been good for all people at all times.
-Democracy did not protect the blacks during slavery, the American women’s right to vote before 1920, the Japanese Americans during World War II, or the right of a Muslim woman to wear a Burka in France.
+Democracy did not protect the blacks during slavery, the Japanese Americans during World War II, the American women’s right to vote before 1920, or the right of a Muslim woman to wear a Burka in France.
 Democracy allows and requires citizens to fight for their rights.
 The debate generated by the struggle of those fights is what makes Democracy work.
 Adopting the outcomes, of those struggles without going through the debate, in Morocco or anywhere in the Muslim world, is foolish.

 While separation of church and state has allowed some to flourish, a group Bedouins from Mecca, fourteen centuries ago, shaped centuries of prosperity based on the opposite idea that Islam and government are inseparable.
 It is undeniable that religion is on the rise even in the West.
 Evangelical Christians and conservatism have become more influential in Western politics.
 Conservatives, who believe that Muslims should abandon their religious values and embrace Western ones, want their government to lead based on their interpretation of the bible.
 Muslims need to forge a path that matches who they are, not who some in the West wants them to be.